johnsonb-ucar/reStructuredText/README.rst

 - `Working link`_ will take us to the paragraph that begins with, "This link works."
 - `Broken link`_ won't take us to the paragraph that begins with, "This link is broken."

 Headers are also link targets by default.
-See, for example, how this makes a link to `the third section`_.
+See, for example, how this makes a link to the `useful syntax`_ section even though the header is capitalized and this link is not.

 Links to external websites, such as the Community Earth System Model (`CESM <http://www2.cesm.ucar.edu/models>`__) are easily accomodated using double underscores at the end of the link syntax.
 Who wants this `meeting to be over <https://mthollywoodartschool.files.wordpress.com/2013/03/witch-hourglass.png>`__?